kubernetes/contributor-site/content/en/blog/2026/kcd-around-the-world-san-francisco/index.md

 **RL:** The CNCF offers support and we reached out to several KCD organizers from New York and Texas.
 At the KCD organizer breakfast at KubeCon NA 2024, I spent the whole time asking questions to the organizers like budgets, venue costs, attendees, etc. There are monthly check-ins with the CNCF to see where all the KCDs are at and where we need support.

-**LN:** We had some great suggestions from other organizers about open source close caption technology which we were able to use.
+**LN:** We had some great suggestions from other organizers about open source closed captioning technology which we were able to use.
 What would be REALLY helpful is a cost effective lead scanning device.
-This continues to be a problem for us, and there doesn't seem to be an effective standard across the KCDs, so we reinvent the wheel ever time (with varying degrees of success).
+This continues to be a problem for us, and there doesn't seem to be an effective standard across the KCDs, so we reinvent the wheel every time (with varying degrees of success).
 Since this is such an important element to our sponsors, it would be great to have a standard and some guidance here.

 **JS:** For the most part, we did get a lot of support from the CNCF as well as people who have done KCDs themselves.
 I think we are always learning new ways to be more efficient.

 **KV:** What do you think is the relevance of KCDs in the cloud native ecosystem?